 Yoku Ono Ramen + Sake

-This junction between fine and casual dining offers no less than seven different types of ramen on their menu, each $22-$25 with a sharp focus on top quality, with everything from the classic soul-warming ramen most know and love to chilled ramen and vegan-friendly ramen.
+This intersection of exquisite and casual dining provides seven different types of ramen on its menu, each $22-$25 with a clear focus on top quality, including everything from the classic soul-warming ramen people know and love to chilled ramen and vegan-friendly ramen.

-- What to order: If you want to try something you won't typically find in Australia, go for one of the chilled ramens.
-Fresh fresh tuna sashimi ramen is my pick here, but it's not to everyone’s taste.
-Instead, I’d recommend the signature yoku ono ramen with your choice of chicken thigh or pork belly (go for the melt-in-your-mouth latter).
-The chicken broth of this signature is cooked over 8 hours, giving it an exceptionally creamy texture that is easier flavoured by the top quality ingredients.
+- What to order: Try one of the chilled ramens if you want to try something you won't find in Australia.
+Fresh tuna sashimi ramen is my favourite here, although it's not for everyone.
+Instead, choose the trademark yoku ono ramen, which comes with your choice of chicken thigh or pig belly (go for the melt-in-your-mouth latter).
+This signature's chicken broth is boiled for 8 hours, resulting in an extraordinarily creamy texture that is simpler to flavour with high-quality seasonings.

 Little Ramen Bar

-This small hole-in-the-wall on Little Bourke Street perfectly translates the no-fuss approach to ramen you’d find scattered all over almost every corner of Japan's biggest cities.
+This modest hole-in-the-wall on Little Bourke Street successfully replicates the no-fuss approach to ramen that can be found in nearly every corner of Japan's major cities.

-They are not traditionalists here, from the spicy miso ramen with a slow-cooked pork broth to the great seafood ramen.
-It’s the special miso ramen you'd want here, though – one of the most popular orders for a very good reason.
+From the fiery miso ramen with a slow-cooked pig broth to the excellent seafood ramen, they are not traditionalists.
+But it's the special miso ramen that you'd want here - one of the most popular orders for a reason.

-- What to order: As above, order the special miso ramen if it’s your first time.
-Not only does this broth use the kitchen's signature homemade red miso paste, but it uses white miso and pork broth as well to introduce a more complex, blended flavour.
-Throw in a little chilli, three pieces of BBQ pork, corn, butter and an egg – perfection.
+- What to order: If it's your first time, choose the special miso ramen.
+This soup incorporates not just the kitchen's characteristic handcrafted red miso paste, but also white miso and pork broth for a more complex, blended flavour.
+Add a little chilli, three slices of BBQ pork, corn, butter, and an egg for more flavour.

-There's a lot to choose from here, so luckily, there are four stores dotted around the city.
-The most unique is the QV venue, which focuses on chicken ramen.
+There's a lot to select from here, therefore there are four stores scattered throughout the city.
+The most distinctive is the QV venue, which specialises in chicken ramen.

-It's worth coming back and experimenting until you find your perfect mixture, but if you're not sure where to start, go with something like the black tonkatsu ramen, which includes black sesame and garlic for an extra layer of intense, smoky flavour.
+It's worth returning and trying until you find your ideal combination, but if you're unsure where to begin, try the black tonkatsu ramen, which incorporates black sesame and garlic for an extra layer of deep, smokey flavour.

-- CBD Address: 168 Russell St, Melbourne (click link for other venues)
+- Melbourne CBD Address: 168 Russell St (click link for other venues)

-And they are one of the only ramen restaurants in Melbourne that pays just as much attention to tsukemen (dry noodles served with dipping broth), with three options including the incredible Goma tsukemen that’s served with sesame seed sauce broth and slow-cooked pork.
+And they are one of Melbourne's only ramen restaurants that focuses on tsukemen (dry noodles served with dipping soup), with three selections including the amazing Goma tsukemen served with sesame seed sauce broth and slow-cooked pork.

-If you don't want to stray from ramen, there are four choices – two traditional bowls of ramen and two dry ramen bowls.
+If you don't want to deviate from ramen, there are two conventional bowls of ramen and two dry ramen bowls to choose from.

 Shyun Ramen Bar

-Some of the best ramen Melbourne has to offer can often be found outside of the CBD.
-From the cheerful Japanese greeting called out by every staff member when you walk in the door to the open kitchen facing ramen lovers in the long, narrow dining area, Shyun Ramen Bar is a slice of Japan transported to suburbia.
+Outside of the CBD, some of the best ramen Melbourne has to offer can often be found.
+Shyun Ramen Bar is a taste of Japan brought to suburbia, from the enthusiastic Japanese greeting screamed out by every staff member as you step through the door to the open kitchen confronting ramen aficionados in the long, narrow dining area.

-A simple industrial fit-out (wood-panelled and exposed brick walls, oversized light bulbs) focuses on piping hot bowls of some of Melbourne's best ramen, soba and udon.
-The Karaage ramen is a marriage of Japas and ramen—bite-sized pieces of deep-fried chicken sit atop a mound of tender noodles in a shoyu or miso-based broth, and a handful of corn kernels and spring onions to add texture to the dish.
+The focus is on boiling hot bowls of some of Melbourne's greatest ramen, soba, and udon served in a minimalist industrial setting (wood-paneled and exposed brick walls, huge light bulbs).
+The Karaage ramen combines Japas with ramen: bite-sized chunks of deep-fried chicken lay over a mound of soft noodles in a shoyu or miso-based broth, with a handful of corn kernels and spring onions for texture.

-A relatively new ramen Melbourne is offering is Shizuku.
-It's all charcoal walls, big blonde wood light shades and terrariums at this modern outfit that specialise in ramen and craft beer.
-The drinks list runs from the usual Asahi right through to the less common bacon maple ale and delicious rum-infused umeshu (plum wine), and the ramen menu is just as diverse.
+Shizuku is a relatively new ramen restaurant in Melbourne.
+This trendy ramen and craft beer establishment has charcoal walls, large blonde wood light shades, and terrariums.
+The drinks choice ranges from the standard Asahi to the less frequent bacon maple ale and excellent rum-infused umeshu (plum wine), and the ramen menu is equally varied.

-For ramen newbies, the classic shoyu ramen—wheat noodles and pork in a slightly salty soup—is a good place to start.
-But for ramen diehards, we recommend the tonkatsu shio ramen, with pork belly and noodles that start springy but become more tender and flavoursome the longer you let them swim in the pork bone broth.
+The basic shoyu ramen—wheat noodles and pork in a somewhat salty soup—is a terrific place to start for ramen newcomers.
+But for ramen purists, we prefer the tonkatsu shio ramen, which features pork belly and noodles that start springy but become more supple and flavorful as they soak in the pork bone broth.

 Tamura Sake & Jazz Bar

-Fumi Tamura is bringing modern, casual Japanese dining to Fitzroy with Tamura Sake & Jazz Bar.
-The dishes are paired with classic highballs, shochu and sake, while the fresh salmon sashimi and Japanese fried chicken (JFC) that adds to some of the most authentic and best ramens in Melbourne, all served up in a charming, authentic atmosphere.
+Tamura Sake & Jazz Bar by Fumi Tamura brings innovative, informal Japanese eating to Fitzroy.
+The dishes are complemented with classic highballs, shochu, and sake, while the fresh salmon sashimi and Japanese fried chicken (JFC) complement some of Melbourne's most authentic and tastiest ramens, all served in a beautiful, authentic ambience.

-The Japanese-founded franchise, Ippudo, has established what they call “Global Standard" ramen.
-The brand was founded in 1985 in Hakata, Japan, by Shigemi Kawahara and now has over 200 locations worldwide.
-With awards piling high, the ramen served here is definitely worth the calories.
+Ippudo, a Japanese-founded franchise, has established "Global Standard" ramen.
+Shigemi Kawahara began the company in 1985 in Hakata, Japan, and it presently has over 200 sites globally.
+With numerous honours, the ramen served here is well worth the calories.

-Along with the rest of this list, Yoku Ono is easily a contender for the best ramen in Melbourne.
-The menu is fresh, inventive and plays to the seasons; there are, however, several staple ramen dishes that you can't go past, like their take on the miso chicken ramen and signature Yoku Ono ramen—it's the ramen Melbourne goes to if you're on the south of the city.
+Yoku Ono, like the rest of the restaurants on this list, is a strong candidate for the greatest ramen in Melbourne.
+The menu is seasonal and imaginative; nonetheless, there are numerous standard ramen dishes that you can't go wrong with, such as their take on miso chicken ramen and famous Yoku Ono ramen—the it's ramen Melbourne goes to if you're in the city's south.

-Not to mention its delicious properties, which, when combined with freshly cooked noodles and a secret rich brown sauce called senmiyu, leads to the most gastronomically satisfying ramen in Melbourne you can find.
+Not to mention its delectable qualities, which when coupled with freshly cooked noodles and a secret rich brown sauce called senmiyu results in the most gastronomically gratifying ramen in Melbourne.

-Home of chashu tonkatsu ramen, Ramen Ya uses the best pork belly and stews it for hours in their secret master broth to create the ultimate taste sensation.
-If that doesn't get your stomach gurgling, perhaps their veg gyoza ramen or kimchi ramen will.
+Ramen Ya, the birthplace of chashu tonkatsu ramen, uses the best pork belly and simmers it for hours in their secret master broth to produce the ultimate flavour sensation.
+If it doesn't make your stomach turn, try their veg gyoza ramen or kimchi ramen.